 During the 2015 Seminar Series titled Trending Now! #FireProtection: Technologies Impacting the Future, Lee Kaiser spoke about emergency communications in fire alarm systems.
 In the video excerpt below, you can watch as he explains the flow and purpose of those components used in this type of system.
-If you would like to register for the 2016 Seminar click here.

 Want Access to the Full Video?